IAmQpac/IAmQpac/README.md

 - 👋 Hi, I’m @IAmQpac
-- 👀 I’m interested in Java and Web Applications
+- 👀 I’m interested in Web Applications
-- 🌱 I’m currently learning Java, Web Dev (HTML,CSS,PHP,Bootstramp) and C++
+- 🌱 I’m currently learning Web Dev (HTML,CSS, JS, Node.js)
-- 💞️ I’m looking to collaborate on Web Applications (specifically interested in the domain of finance).
+- 💞️ I’m looking to collaborate on Web Applications (specifically interested in the domain of finance and WEB3).
 - 📫 Send me an Email at christianjerjian@gmail.com

 <!---